 We provide these services to you as part of our function in supporting the development of the Discover Work Partnership and Discover Work Service.
 You can find more details of our role on our webpage.
 Processing your personal information is on the basis of your consent.
 As outlined later, you may withdraw you consent at any time and we will stop using your personal information for the purpose(s) for which consent was given.

 We will never sell or rent your personal information to other organisations.
 We will only disclose information when obliged by law to do so.

 How long do we keep your information for?

 We only keep your personal information for the minimum period of time necessary.
 Sometimes this period is set out in the law, but in most cases, it is based on the business need.

 We keep your information for the following purposes and periods:

-Direct communication, marketing and information sharing, in line with our objective, until you ask us to remove your information.
+Direct communication and information sharing, in line with our objective, until you ask us to remove your information.
 We will reconfirm your consent every 5 years.

 Your rights under data protection law:

 - access to your information – you have the right to request a copy of the personal information that we hold about you.

 - correcting your information – we want to make sure that your personal information is accurate, complete and up to date.
 Therefore, you may ask us to correct any personal information about you that you believe does not meet these standards.